gclssvglx/ai-for-ruby-devs/slides/views/speaker-notes.md

 ## Slide 0

-Hi everyone - I'm Graham, a developer on GOV.UK.

-This is a very quick introduction to AI for Ruby devs.
-Specifically, Generative AI - I'll explain what that is in a sec.
-There will be quite a bit of code - most of which is surprisingly simple and easy to understand.
+This is a very quick introduction to Generative AI for Ruby devs.

+There will be quite a bit of code - most is surprisingly simple and easy to understand.

 In fact, most of it is simply calling an API.

-But, there are some gotcha's, a load of new things to learn and some new ways of writing code as well.
+There are gotcha's, a load of new things to learn and some new ways of writing code as well.

-Due to the size and scale of the subject, I can't hope to give you a full or through introduction.
+This is a large and growing area, so I can't hope to give you anything like a full or through introduction.

 Please also remember that I'm a developer, not a data scientist.
-So, I'll keep to the code as much as possible and leave the complex, messy sciencey stuff to other - more capable - folks.
+I'll keep to the code as much as possible and leave the complex, messy sciencey stuff to other - more capable - folks.

-My aim here is to cover the basics of writing an AI based app in Ruby.
-It should give you a head start when exploring the subject further on your own, and - I hope - give a start point for creating your own AI app.
+My aim is to cover the basics of writing a Generative AI based app in Ruby.
+It should give you a head start when exploring the subject further on your own, and - I hope - maybe a start point for your own app.

 ## Slide 1

-As with all emerging areas of technology - there's a lot of new terminology and concepts to wrap your brain around.
+As with all emerging technology - there's a lot of new terminology and concepts to wrap your brain around.

 As you're probably aware, there is also a vast amount of hype around AI right now plus a lot of fear and numerous concerns over this technology.

-I'll let you make your own mind up on those issues.
-But I do hope to leave you slightly better informed.
+I'll let you make your own mind up on these things.
+But I do hope that I can leave you slightly better informed.

 ### Generative AI

-First up is Generative AI.
 Many of you - I'm sure - know of, or have messed about with Machine Learning.
 So, what's the difference between Generative AI and Machine Learning?

 It boils down to: Generative AIs focus on creating new content.
 Machine Learning on the other hand, focuses on how to improve the performance of tasks, without being explicitly programmed to do that.

 Essentially, Generative AI can be considered a subset - or the application of Machine Learning - specifically related to new content generation.

 ### Large Language Model (LLM)

-Next, is this thing called a Large Language Model or LLM.
-An LLM is a type of machine learning model that uses deep learning techniques (neural networks modeled in a similar way to the structure of the human brain), and massively large data sets, to understand, summarize, generate, and predict new content.
+A Large Language Model is a type of machine learning model that uses deep learning techniques (neural networks modeled in a similar way to the structure of the human brain), and massively large data sets, to understand, summarize, generate, and predict new content.

 They are trained using self-supervised and semi-supervised learning.

 LLMs use various Natural Language Processing (NLP) techniques such as generating and classifying text, answering questions in a conversational manner, and translating or transforming text from one language to another.

 ### Vectors